 ASO exists and has a direct impact in installs volume and revenue

 According to Apple, 65% of app downloads in the App Store come from search queries.
 This obviously means that optimizing ASO factors such keywords, visual assets, etc. is relevant.
-Even if you also run paid user acquisition campaigns, the overall result will always be much better if your app store listing is ASO ready.
+Even if you also run paid user acquisition campaigns, the overall result will always be much better if your product page is ASO ready.

-There’s no excuse to “not knowing” ASO if you work in the mobile app industry.
-ASO should be the first step in any app marketing strategy.
+There’s no excuse to “not knowing” ASO if you work in the mobile industry.
+It should be the first step in any mobile growth strategy.

 2. Not using (the right) keywords in the right fields

-Using the right app keywords in the right places is crucial for App Store Search Optimization
+Using the right keywords in the right places is crucial for App Store Search Optimization

 IMPORTANT: Don’t only focus on head-tail keywords (high volume), try to find mid and long-tail keywords for your project.
 PS: Don’t try to rank for “Facebook” keyword, please 😛

-Once you have 50-120 keywords (depending on app and language) that define your mobile app features, have mid / high estimated traffic and as low difficulty as possible, it’s time to enter them in the right fields.
+Once you have 50-120 keywords (depending on app and language) that define features of the app, have mid / high estimated traffic and as low difficulty as possible, it’s time to enter them in the right fields.
 But before, let’s see how Google and Apple understand, or not, keywords within their keywords fields:

 In terms of Search in the Play Store, every single keyword field in Google Play app store listing counts.
 Keywords in Title, Short Description and Description help your app rank for searches as Google indexes the whole app store listing.
 Your app also can rank for keywords included in the user reviews, developer name or package / URL (remember this field can’t be changed when app is published).